MartinRoesch2/LIVE-123/README.md

  - LIVE-2 for documenting the actions performed in the problem domain

- - LIVE-3 for implementing the actions in software
+ - LIVE-3 for implementing the actions in software and processes